streptomyces/advancedR/README.md

 ### Getting started

-* Comments begin with #.
-Everything after a # is ignored by R.

 * Type commands in the _source_ editor.

 * To run a command from the _source_ editor place the